boJackEden/hdevtools/README.md

 directly from within your text editor.

-The advantage that `hdevtools` has over competitors, is that it runs silently in a persistent background process, and therefore is able to keeps all of your Haskell modules and dependent libraries loaded in memory.
-This way, when you change only a single source file, only it needs to be reloaded and rechecked, instead of having to reload everything.
+The advantage that `hdevtools` has over competitors, is that it runs silently in a persistent background process, and is therefore able to keep all of your Haskell modules and dependent libraries loaded in memory.
+This way, when you change only a single source file, only the file changed needs to be reloaded and rechecked, instead of having to reload everything.

 This makes `hdevtools` very fast for checking syntax and type errors (runs just